dd - convert and copy a file

 - Set both input and output block sizes to expr bytes, superseding ibs= and obs=.
-If no conversion other than sync, noerror and notrunc is specified, each input block will be copied to the output as a single block without aggregating short blocks.
+If no conversion other than sync, noerror, and notrunc is specified, each input block shall be copied to the output as a single block without aggregating short blocks.

 - Skip n input blocks (using the specified input block size) before starting to copy.
-On seekable files, the implementation will read the blocks or seek past them; on non-seekable files, the blocks will be read and the data will be discarded.
+On seekable files, the implementation shall read the blocks or seek past them; on non-seekable files, the blocks shall be read and the data shall be discarded.

-- Skip n blocks (using the specified output block size) from beginning of output file before copying.
-On non-seekable files, existing blocks will be read and space from the current end-of-file to the specified offset, if any, filled with null bytes; on seekable files, the implementation will seek to the specified offset or read the blocks as described for non-seekable files.
+- Skip n blocks (using the specified output block size) from the beginning of the output file before copying.
+On non-seekable files, existing blocks shall be read and space from the current end-of-file to the specified offset, if any, filled with null bytes; on seekable files, the implementation shall seek to the specified offset or read the blocks as described for non-seekable files.